Food for Hungry Christians

 Let me see if I can show you what I mean.

-The English word "atonement" only occurs ONCE in the New Testament, in Rom.
+The KJV translators used the word "atone" and "atonement" 71 times in the Old Testament, to describe the animal sacrifices, whose blood temporarily "covered" sins, but they only used the word "atonement" ONCE in the New Testament, in Rom.
 5:11, where Paul states that we who believe in Christ are said to have received "THE atonement".

-So, already we can see that Jesus did not "atone" for the sins of every human being on the Cross.
-If He had, the sins of every human being would be "covered", God could not "see" their sins, and their fallen state would have been "exchanged" for a state of favor and blessing.
+So, already we can see that Jesus did not make this "exchange" for every human being while He was on the Cross.
+If He had, the fallen state of every human being would have been "exchanged" for a state of favor and blessing!

-Here is where some theologians state that Jesus Atoned for the sins of every human being on the Cross, but it does not become "effective" until it is "received" by the believer.
-This sounds good on the surface, but doesn't hold up when we examine the Scriptures concerning "forgiveness" and the Cross:
+Some theologians state that Jesus "Atoned" for the sins of every human being on the Cross, but it does not become "effective" until it is "received" by the believer.
+This sounds good on the surface, but doesn't hold up when Rom.
+5:10 - 11 teaches that, while we were God's enemies, our fallen and sinful standing with God was exchanged by the death of Jesus Christ on the Cross.
+The "exchange" took place while Jesus was on the Cross.

 Col. 2:13 And you, being dead in your sins and the uncircumcision of your flesh, hath he quickened together with him, having forgiven you all trespasses;